The Accounts of Jingkang: History

 In 1892, Xie Jiafu (謝家福) gave a manuscript of The Accounts of Jingkang to Ding Bing (丁丙), who believed that the said editor "Nai An" might have been Shi Nai'an (author of the early Chinese novel Water Margin), and it later became the collection of the Nanjing Library and collated by Ding Bingheng (丁秉衡) as of 1910.
 The most common modern edition of the book was published in 1939, yet it lacks proofreading and was later revised by the Zhonghua Book Company in 1988.
 As it is believed that the content of The Accounts of Jingkang were first-person narrative by people of both Song and Jin dynasty, researchers generally consider the book veritable after its discovery.

+Doubts of forgery

 However, The Accounts of Jingkang is not listed in the Joseon Dynasty Series titles, which contains the available books from Joseon.
-According to several inconsistencies, including location differences before and after the Yellow River flood in 1128, some researchers from China and Japan argued that The Accounts of Jingkang might be a false document.
+Pointing to several inconsistencies, including location differences before and after the Yellow River flood in 1128, some researchers from China and Japan argued that The Accounts of Jingkang might be a false document.